Eyelid lumps etc

 - Sometimes chalazions return once the ointment is stopped, and you may need a repeat prescription from your GP.
 Some people benefit using the cream intermittently.

 - Finally, if all else fails and you still develop more chalazions,

-a course of antibiotic tablets may help, such as doxycycline 50-100mg
+a course of antibiotic tablets may help in adults who are not pregnant, such as doxycycline 50-100mg

 daily for three months (from your GP).
 The benefit of antibiotics lasts several months after stopping treatment,

 but if the condition returns you may need to use further courses.
 Erythromycin for 2 months or so helps children.